smartcontractkit/chainlink-common/pkg/loop/internal/README.md

 - create a pkg in `chainlink-common/pkg/loop/internal/core/services` and implement the gRPC server and client
 - create a `test` package (`chainlink-common/pkg/loop/internal/core/services/mynewservice/test`) that provides a static implementation of your interface. see existing code for examples of the pattern, and documentation in `pkg/loop/internal/test`

-Modifications follow a very similar pattern: update the interface (in needed), update the proto to reflect any interface changes, implement and test the changes.
+Modifications follow a very similar pattern: update the interface (if needed), update the proto to reflect any interface changes, implement and test the changes.
 See Protobuf best practices[[Protobuf best practices]] for details ensuring backward compatibility of protobufs.

 ### Relayer abstraction Development